hellokittyfan48/process-hollowing/README.md

 - Memory gets allocated for the new image base (RWX gets picked up by defender)
 - Original code is unmapped
 - Shellcode is written to the allocated memory space
-- Image base is rewritten using the PBI and the offset of 0x10
+- Image base is rewritten to the new image base at [PBI + 0x10](https://www.nirsoft.net/kernel_struct/vista/PEB.html)
 - A new thread is created at entry point
 - Execution is resumed so everything is ran in the context of the legit process
 - Clean up